chgdev/training/JavaScript/dot-vs-bracket-notation/README.md

 console.log(obj3['b' + 'a' + 'r']) // what would this return?
 console.log(obj3.b + obj3.a + obj3.r) // what would this return?

+obj3[obj.prop + obj2.a + obj3.r] = "a final value"
+console.log(obj3.??) // what property should we log to print 'a final value'
 ```

 ### When would you want to use dot vs bracket notation?